Anti-pluricanonical systems on Fano varieties

-Proof of (2).
-If this is not true, then there exist a decreasing sequence $\epsilon_i$ of numbers approaching $0$, and a sequence $(X_i',B_i'+M_i')$ of generalised pairs as above such that if $\Theta_i'$ is the divisor derived from $B_i'$ using $\epsilon_i$, then the MMP contracts some component $S_i'$ of $\rddown{\Theta_i'}$.
-Since all our assumptions are preserved under the MMP, we may assume the first step of the MMP is a birational contraction $X_i'\to \tilde{X}_i'$ which contracts $S_i'$.
+(2) If this is not true, then there exist a decreasing sequence $\epsilon_i$ of numbers approaching $0$, and a sequence $(X_i',B_i'+M_i')$ of generalised pairs as in the statement such that if $\Theta_i'$ is the divisor derived from $B_i'$ using $\epsilon_i$, then the MMP contracts some component $S_i'$ of $\rddown{\Theta_i'}$.
+Since all our assumptions are preserved under the MMP, we may assume the first step of the MMP is a birational contraction $\pi_i\colon X_i'\to \tilde{X}_i'$ which contracts $S_i'$.
 Let $R_i'$ be the corresponding extremal ray.